gitGNU/gnu_stribog/README.txt

 VPB divider equals 4, as by default.
 PLL is configured to multiply by 4.

-The program will run from RAM, when possible. even when written in ROM, boot.s will copy it to RAM. the program use single library: libgcc.a. all computations should be in fixed point.
+The program will run from RAM, when possible. even when written in ROM, boot.s will copy it to RAM. the program uses single library: libgcc.a. all computations should be in fixed point.

 Busy VIC slots: 3 (UART0), 4 (UART1), 5 (timer1), 6 and 7 (ADC), 8 (timer0)